misael-diaz/game/README.md

 I have found to be most useful to me.
 In the end, what I want is not to build a game but to learn more about low-level programming and GNU/Linux by trying to build a game.

+The game has been inspired by this [Let's Build a Game Tutorial Series in Java](https://www.youtube.com/watch?v=1gir2R7G9ws&list=PLWms45O3n--6TvZmtFHaCWRZwEqnz2MHa).
+Great place to start if you are new to game development.

 ## Compile

 ```